awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 **Error message**: `Step timed out while step is verifying launched instance(s) are ready to be used.
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`

 A step in the `aws:runInstances` action timed out\.
 This can happen if the step action takes longer to run than the value specified for `timeoutSeconds` in the step\.
 To resolve this issue, specify a longer value for `timeoutSeconds`\.
-If that does not solve the problem, investigate why the step takes longer to run than expected\.
+If that doesn't solve the problem, investigate why the step takes longer to run than expected\.